-- A set of instructions and constructs for communicating with a computing device. - Instructions and constructs are combined and organized into programs.
+- A set of instructions and constructs to communicate with a computing device - Instructions and constructs are combined and organized into programs

-- A set of instructions and constructs for communicating with a computing device. - Instructions and constructs are combined and organized into programs. - Examples: Basic, Pascal, Cobol, Fortran, C, C++, Lisp, Prolog, SQL, Java, Perl, Python, Ruby, . . .
+- A set of instructions and constructs to communicate with a computing device - Instructions and constructs are combined and organized into programs - Examples: Basic, Pascal, Cobol, Fortran, C, C++, Lisp, Prolog, SQL, Java, Perl, Python, Ruby, . . .

-- A set of instructions and constructs for communicating with a computing device. - Instructions and constructs are combined and organized into programs. - Examples: Basic, Pascal, Cobol, Fortran, C, C++, Lisp, Prolog, SQL, Java, Perl, Python, Ruby, . . .
+- A set of instructions and constructs to communicate with a computing device - Instructions and constructs are combined and organized into programs - Examples: Basic, Pascal, Cobol, Fortran, C, C++, Lisp, Prolog, SQL, Java, Perl, Python, Ruby, . . .

-"Computing device"?
+What is a "computing device"?

-- A set of instructions and constructs for communicating with a computing device. - Instructions and constructs are combined and organized into programs. - Examples: Basic, Pascal, Cobol, Fortran, C, C++, Lisp, Prolog, SQL, Java, Perl, Python, Ruby, . . .
+- A set of instructions and constructs to communicate with a computing device - Instructions and constructs are combined and organized into programs - Examples: Basic, Pascal, Cobol, Fortran, C, C++, Lisp, Prolog, SQL, Java, Perl, Python, Ruby, . . .

-"Computing device"?
+What is a "computing device"?

-sequential processors, embedded processors, \dots , parallel computers, supercomputers.
+sequential processors, embedded processors, ..., parallel computers, supercomputers.